bbrietzke/tonyaandbrian/index.md

 Yourself and a sense of humor.
 If you're going to be grumpy or have a sad face, you will get reprimanded.
 Three reprimands and we'll figure out what to do with you.

 In lieu of gifts, we ask that you donate to the Rabbit Rescue (where Augustus was adopted from) or the scholarship fund in memory of the groom's mother.
-You can [go here for more details](donations.html)
+You can [go here for more details](donations.html).

+If you insist upon a gift for the bride and groom, we would like to suggest gift cards since they are easier to pack.

 ### What are we doing for the wedding?